openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/IR_suitable_for_INT8_inference.md

 ## Introduction

-Inference Engine CPU and GPU plugin can infer models in the low precision.
+OpenVINO Runtime CPU and GPU devices can infer models in the low precision.
 For details, refer to [Low Precision Inference on the CPU](../../../OV_Runtime_UG/Int8Inference.md).

 Intermediate Representation (IR) should be specifically formed to be suitable for low precision inference.